Copyright (c) 2007-2024 THE THRASH METAL GUIDE

 "Conqueror of the Void" is a decidedly more complex proposition, but the provided lengthy compositions at times meander without much sense, although "Death by Fire" is an admirable progressive thrasher, an engaging labyrinthine achievement, which partly finds its match in the nervy volatile "Ghosts of Ice".
 "March of the Sun God" flirts with melodic lyrical tricks, and consequently loses the thrash idea, being a steady prog-power metal anthem, its more tamed lustre shared by the cool near-10-min instrumental "Solar Wheel Part 3".
 The closing short "Metal Destruction" is easily the most aggressive number here, the band surely knowing their complex craft, even when the latter isn't always on the truly absorbing side.

-"Fire of the Gods" is another moderately, also pleasantly complicated affair, the guys shooting their both melodic and intricate fireworks on the opening title-track, the melo-power/thrasher "Word of the Master, Blood of the Slave" not requiring any vocal disturbance, the latter provided for the optimistic lively rhythms of "Pride Cometh Before the Fall", the dramatic rushes of "UltraViolence" a sure eyebrow-raiser, soaring above the meditative balladisms of "The Wall Of Sleep", but paling in nearly every department before the tight riff-knots and sudden speedy escapades concocted on the closing saga "Hold the Lines".
+"Fire of the Gods" is another moderately, also pleasantly complicated affair, the guys shooting their both melodic and intricate fireworks on the opening title-track, the melo-power/thrasher "Word of the Master, Blood of the Slave" not requiring any vocal disturbance, the latter provided for the optimistic lively rhythms of "Pride Cometh Before the Fall", the dramatic rushes of "UltraViolence" a sure eyebrow-raiser, soaring above the meditative balladisms of "The Wall of Sleep", but paling in nearly every department before the tight riff-knots and sudden speedy escapades concocted on the closing saga "Hold the Lines".

 Deus Sol Invictus Full-Length, 2012